DavideGioia/davidegioia/README.md

 <main>
   <h2 align="center">Hi there, I'm Davide 👋</h2>
   <p align="center">
     I'm 20 yo, I live in Italy and I'm trying to become a ✨ Developer and Designer ✨.
-I'm a coding enthusiast so I'm trying every day to learn new technologies or languages.
+I'm a coding enthusiast so I'm trying every day to learn new technologies or languages ☀️.
 I love making User Interfaces cool and innovative, without affecting the experience (UI & UX).
   </p>
 </main>